Alan J. Auerbach

-Alan Jeffrey Auerbach (born 1951) is an American economist, public policy scholar, and author.
-Auerbach is known for his contributions to public finance and taxation policy.
-He serves as the Robert D. Burch professor of economics and law and Director of the Burch Center for tax policy and public finance at the University of California, Berkeley.
+Alan Jeffrey Auerbach is an American economist.
+He is Professor of the Graduate School and Robert D. Burch Professor of Economics and Law, Emeritus, at the University of California, Berkeley.
+He previously directed the Burch Center for Tax Policy and Public Finance.
+He has also served on the faculties of Harvard University and the University of Pennsylvania.

+Auerbach has served as an adviser to the Bureau of Economic Analysis, Congressional Budget Office, the International Monetary Fund, the Federal Reserve Bank of Chicago, and the U.S. Joint Committee on Taxation.
+He has served as president of both the National Tax Association and the Western Economic Association International.

 Early life and education

 Auerbach attended Yale University, where he graduated summa cum laude with a Bachelor of Arts in economics and mathematics in 1974.
 He was elected to Phi Beta Kappa.
 He continued his studies at Harvard University, where he earned a Ph.D. in economics in 1978.
 At Harvard, he received the David A. Wells Prize for his dissertation.